sherwinee/tp/docs/DeveloperGuide.md

 **NOTE**: As with other sequence diagrams, the destruction of temporary objects may not be fully represented due to PlantUML limitations.

 ### Export feature
-The export feature exports the entire address book into a csv or vcf file using the same command.
+The export feature exports the entire address book into a CSV or VCF file using the same command.

 This is facilitated by the jackson-dataformat-csv and ez-vcard library, jackson is already used for Storage.
 Classes for this feature follow the structure of existing
 Storage classes used for reading/writing to json storage with necessary modifications to facilitate CSV and VCF